isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

    wget -O $qFile http://bit.ly/2mn1R5D

    ## before you can run this you will need to modify
-   ## the destination table to be in a projet and dataset
+   ## the destination table to be in a project and dataset
    ## that you have write-access to,
    ## eg:  dTable="isb-cgc:scratch_dataset.kMeans_out"
    dTable="YOUR_PROJECT:DATASET_NAME.TMP_TABLE"